codemonauts/craft-basicauth/README.md

 {% basicauth require valid if craft.app.request.isMobileBrowser() %}
 ```

-### Globals
+## Globals

-This plugin provides als two global variables with the credentials of the user:
+This plugin provides two global variables with the credentials of the user:

 ```twig
 <p>Hello {{ basicAuthUsername }}!</p>
 <p>Your password is: {{ basicAuthPassword }}</p>
 ```

+## Why should I use this plugin and not the webserver module?

+May you ask yourself why you should use this plugin and not the Basic Authentication provided by the webserver?
+Here are some aspects:

+1. You have full control of the Basic Authentication without your DevOps friends.
+2. You can add the `{% basicauth %}` wherever you need it: In your central layout for all pages or only in one special template with some fancy conditions.
+3. You can use conditions from Craft.
+For example: `{% basicauth require valid if not currentUser %}`

 With ❤ by [codemonauts](https://codemonauts.com)